coconutlabs/julius/mkss/00readme.txt

+    mkss

 MKSS(1)                                                                MKSS(1)

 NAME
+           mkss
-       mkss - compute average spectrum from mic input for SS
+          - calculate average spectrum for spectral subtraction

 SYNOPSIS
-       mkss [options..] filename
+       mkss [options...] {filename}

 DESCRIPTION
-       mkss  is  a tool for estimating noise spectrum for spectral subtraction on Julius.
-It reads a few seconds of sound data from microphone input, and  saves the average spectrum to a file.
+       mkss is a tool to estimate noise spectrum for spectral subtraction on Julius.
+It reads a few seconds of sound data from microphone input, calculate the average spectrum and save it to a file.
 The output file can be used as a noise spectrum data in Julius (option "-ssload").

-       Output format is RAW (no header), 16bit  (signed  short,  big  endian), monoral.
-If the file already exist, it will be overridden.
+       The recording will start immediately after startup.
+Sampling format is 16bit, monoral.
+If outpue file already exist, it will be overridden.

 OPTIONS
-       -freq threshold
+        -freq  Hz
-              Sampling frequency (Hz, default=16000)
+          Sampling frequency in Hz (default: 16,000)

         -len  msec
-              length to record in milliseconds (default: 3000).
+          capture length in milliseconds (default: 3000)

-       -fsize samplenum
+        -fsize  sample_num
-              frame size in number of samples (default: 400).
+          frame size in number of samples (default: 400)

-       -fshift samplenum
+        -fshift  sample_num
-              frame shift in number of samples (default: 160).
+          frame shift in number of samples (default: 160)

-USAGE
-       Start  mkss and stay quiet for 3 seconds.
-Then the average noise spec- trum will be recorded to the specified file.
-When  you  start  Julius, specify  option  "-ssload  thatfile",  and you can use microphone input with spectral subtraction.

 SEE ALSO
-       julius(1)
+        julius ( 1 )

 COPYRIGHT
+       Copyright (c) 1997-2000 Information-technology Promotion Agency, Japan

-       Copyright (c) 2002-2006 Kawahara Lab., Kyoto University Copyright (c) 2002-2005 Shikano Lab., Nara  Institute  of  Science  and Technology
+       Copyright (c) 1991-2008 Kawahara Lab., Kyoto University

+       Copyright (c) 2000-2005 Shikano Lab., Nara Institute of Science and Technology

-       Copyright  (c) 2005-2006 Julius project team, Nagoya Institute of Tech- nology
+       Copyright (c) 2005-2008 Julius project team, Nagoya Institute of Technology

-AUTHORS
-       LEE Akinobu (Nagoya Institute of Technology, Japan)
-       contact: julius-info at lists.sourceforge.jp

 LICENSE
-       Same as Julius.
+       The same as Julius.

-4.3 Berkeley Distribution            LOCAL                             MKSS(1)
+                                  10/02/2008                           MKSS(1)